GlobalNamesArchitecture/gn_crossmap/README.md

 # to use standard intput and/or output
 cat my_list.csv | crossmap -i - -o - > output

-# to keep only taxonID from original input
+# to keep only taxonID (if given) from original input
+# no original fields will be kept without taxonID
 cat my_list.csv | crossmap -i my_list.csv -s
 ```